Spiritual Life

 There must always be remaining in every life, some place for the singing of angels, some place for that which in itself is breathless and beautiful. —The Rev Dr. Howard Thurman

 At the heart of St. Mark’s School is a deep and enduring commitment to its identity as an Episcopal school, one that takes the spiritual life seriously while embracing the richness of a diverse community.
-Rooted in a long tradition as an Episcopal school, St. Mark’s continues to honor its founding vision by nurturing both academic excellence and spiritual growth.
+Rooted in a long tradition as an Episcopal school, St. Mark’s continues to honor its founding vision by nurturing both academic excellence and spiritual growth, believing in the infinite value of every human being as beloved children of God.

-Today, our community reflects many faiths and backgrounds, and we welcome students of all religious traditions as well as those with no formal faith.
-Our shared spiritual life, centered in Chapel, offers space for reflection, meaningful words from many traditions, and moments of silence that allow each student to connect in their own way.
+Today, our community reflects many faiths and backgrounds, and we welcome students of all religious traditions as well as those with no formal religious identity.
+Our shared spiritual life, centered in Belmont Chapel, offers space for reflection from our VI Form students, prayers from interfaith traditions, and is rooted in the traditions of The Episcopal Church, the Book of Common Prayer, and moments of silent meditation.

-St. Mark’s affirms that education is not only about ambition and achievement, but also about cultivating the inner life.
-We support every student’s spiritual dimension, encouraging thoughtful engagement, respect for others, and a sense of purpose that extends beyond the classroom.
+St. Mark’s affirms that education is not only about intellectual curiosity and achievement, but also about cultivating the inner life.
+We support every student’s spiritual dimension, encouraging respectful dialogue, compassion and kindness, and a sense of purpose and service to the world beyond the classroom.

 Belmont Chapel